 Throughout the centuries, the palace has been greatly expanded.
 The domed tower with a statue of the goddess Fortuna, several wings, Orangeries, and more were all additions.
-Surrounded by a baroque-style park (Schlossgarten), the palace is famous for its ornate furnishings and its collection of 18th century French paintings, the largest of its kind outside of France.
+Surrounded by a baroque-style park (schlossgarten), the palace is famous for its ornate furnishings and its collection of 18th-century French paintings, the largest of its kind outside of France.

 What to See within Schloss Charlottenburg

-Today, various parts of the grand palace are open to the public with audioguide:
+Various parts of the grand palace are open to the public with ticket and audioguide.

-You can tour the Old Palace (Altes Schloss), which is filled with baroque rooms, silverware chambers, and a Chinese and Japanese porcelain collection with thousands of porcelain objects.
+Tour the Old Palace (Altes Schloss), which is filled with baroque rooms, silverware chambers, and a Chinese and Japanese porcelain collection with thousands of porcelain objects.
 Look for the display of crown jewels and the royal silver, as well as the golden chapel.

 The New Wing (Neuer Flügel), designed in 1746, houses the opulent private chambers of King Frederich including the rococo ballroom called the Goldene Galerie (Golden Gallery).

 Schloss Charlottenburg Christmas Market

-A highlight of the crowded Berlin Christmas market season, a palace makes for a magical background.
-Pointed white tents are lite in bright colors and semi-permanent wood structures provide the ever-present pyramid and ski lodge feel.
-The smell of glühwein (mulled wine), spanferkel (roasted suckling pig) and gebrannte mandeln (roasted almonds) perfume the air as visitors cheerily jaunt the grounds.
+A highlight of the crowded Berlin Christmas market season, a palace makes for a enchanted background.
+Pointed white tents are kissed with light and semi-permanent wood structures provide the beloved pyramid and buildings have a ski lodge feel.
+The smell of glühwein (mulled wine), spanferkel (roasted suckling pig) and gebrannte mandeln (roasted almonds) perfume the air as visitors cheerily walk the grounds.

 Visitor's Information for Schloss Charlottenburg